ZafCode14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 that are present in the current directory and all its subfolders.
 ```
 #!/bin/bash
-find -type f -name "*.js" -delete
+find . -type f -name "*.js" -delete
 ```
-*find a file with a name that ends with .js and delete*
+find files in the current directory with a name that ends with .js and delete*
 # 11. Don't just count your directories, make your directories count
 Write a script that counts the number of directories and sub-directories in the current directory.
 	- The current and parent directories should not be taken into account